MastodonC/witan.docs/GUIDE.md

 ![Projection - Uploading](imgs/upload00.png)

-To upload a file, use the 'Choose File' button and select the desired data source.
-There is then an option to either give this data source a brand new name, or to use in an existing name in which case the version number of the existing data source will be incremented.
+To upload a file, use the 'Choose File' button and select the desired data source (must be a CSV file).
+Then choose to either give this data source a brand new name or to use an existing name (in which case the version number of the existing data source will be incremented).
 Clicking 'Upload' will begin the process.

 #### Model
 ![Projection - Model](imgs/projection01.png)